 The degree to which wildlife will move across roads depends upon species-specific dispersal behaviors and life history characteristics.
 Some taxa, such as reptiles, amphibians, and mid- to large sized mammals, are particularly impacted by roads (Fahrig and Rytwinski 2009, Benítez-López et al. 2010).
 Even within sensitive species there are differences in behavioral responses to roads.
 Disturbance tolerance is thought to be one characteristic that determines a species’ sensitivity to roads.
 For example, the Trans-Canada Highway acts as a barrier for grizzly bear (Ursus arctos) but not for black bear (Ursus americanus) movement, likely because grizzly bears tend to avoid human activity and therefore approach roads less often (Sawaya et al. 2014).
 Perception of risks not tied directly to human activities can influence behavior for organisms faced with crossing a road surface.
 For example, smaller snake species more vulnerable to avian predation were more likely to avoid open habitat created by roads than larger snakes (Andrews and Gibbons 2016).

 Within California, highways have been documented as significant barriers to gene flow for numerous taxa (Riley et al. 2006, Delaney et al. 2010, Riley et al. 2014a).
-These studies have focused on the Southern California region, which hosts some of the most highly urbanized counties with heavily trafficked highway networks.
-Few studies have investigated whether the same effect on gene flow is observed highways in Northern California, where urban centers are more discrete.
-Urbanization approaches levels such as those seen in Southern California primarily in the greater Bay Area and Sacramento regions.
+These studies have focused on the Southern California region, which hosts highly urbanized counties with heavily trafficked highway networks.
+Few studies have investigated whether highways in Northern California, where urban centers are more discrete, have a similar impact on wildlife gene flow.
+Urbanization approaches levels observed in Southern California primarily in the greater Bay Area and Sacramento regions.

-The ability to maintain population connectivity across roads is related to a species’ willingness to utilize edge habitats, such as those alongside highways.
+The ability to maintain population connectivity across California highways is related to a species’ willingness to utilize edge habitats, such as those alongside roadways.
 Habitat generalists, like coyotes (Canis latrans) and deer (Odocoileus spp) may be less affected by roads than habitat specialists, such as gray foxes (Urocyon cinereoargenteus), which in California tend to be tied to large patches of mid-elevation scrub-lands (Fedriani et al. 2000, Farias et al. 2005, Sacks et al. 2005, 2008, Kowalski et al. 2015).
 We examined the genetic diversity present in populations of coyote alongside major highways in the East Bay and Sierra Nevada foothill regions, and gray fox populations adjacent to two highways in the Sierra Nevada foothills to examine how highways affect genetic connectivity.
 These two species have been documented inhabiting urban settings and have similar reproductive phenology, dispersal timing, territoriality, and diet, differing mainly in the degree of habitat specialization.
 Additionally, both species are abundant and leave conspicuous scats that can be collected for genetic analysis.
 In this study, we predicted that 1) highways are a barrier to gene flow for both species 2) traffic rates are correlated with increased disruption in genetic connectivity, and 3) genetic connectivity across highways will be more negatively impacted in gray fox than in coyote.
-With dramatic increases in human populations projected in the next few decades for these study regions, determining whether highways are currently disrupting genetic connectivity will become increasingly important
+With dramatic increases in human populations projected in the next few decades for these Northern California study regions, determining whether highways are currently disrupting genetic connectivity will become increasingly important.

 METHODS